n8n-io/n8n-docs/docs/courses/level-one/chapter-5/chapter-5.2.md

 # 2. Inserting data into Airtable

-In this step of the workflow, you will learn how to insert the data received using the HTTP Request node into Airtable using the [**Airtable node**](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/){:target="_blank"}.
+In this step of the workflow, you will learn how to insert the data received from the HTTP Request node into Airtable using the [**Airtable node**](/integrations/builtin/app-nodes/n8n-nodes-base.airtable/).

 /// note | Spreadsheet nodes
 You can replace the **Airtable node** with another spreadsheet app/service.
-For example, n8n also has a node for [**Google Sheets**](/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/){:target="_blank"}.
+For example, n8n also has a node for [**Google Sheets**](/integrations/builtin/app-nodes/n8n-nodes-base.googlesheets/).
 ///

-At this point, your workflow should look like this:
+After this step, your workflow should look like this:

 <figure><img src="/_images/courses/level-one/chapter-five/l1-c5-2-workflow-with-airtable-node.png" alt="Workflow with the Airtable node" style="width:100%"><figcaption align = "center"><i>Workflow with the Airtable node</i></figcaption></figure>